Connect your app to Microsoft Azure Active Directory

-To allow users to login using a Microsoft Azure Active Directory account, either from your company or from external directories, you must register your application through the Microsoft Azure portal.
+If you plan on allowing users to login using a Microsoft Azure Active Directory account, either from your company or from external directories, you must register your application through the Microsoft Azure portal.
 If you don't have a Microsoft Azure account, you can signup for free.
 You can access the Azure management portal from your Microsoft service, or visit https://manage.windowsazure.com and sign in to Azure using the global administrator account that was used to create the Office 365 organization.

 1. Create a new application

 Login to Microsoft Azure and choose Azure Active Directory from the sidebar.